Lugu Lake and Mosuo People

 marriage customs in today's world.

-The Mosuo wooden houses are built with square-edged
+The Mosuo wooden houses are built with

-which falls on 25th July of
+Turning-around the Mountain) which falls on 25th July of

 people.
-On that day they would dress in
+On that day they would dress in their Sunday vest

-wrestling and antiphonal singing.
+and antiphonal singing.
 The young people take the chance

 to search for their lovers, whom they call Axia.